How long is the course?

 How will I be assessed?

-Assessment is by a series of EDEXCEL assignments and tests.
+Assessment is by assignments, presentations, reports and tests.
 There is no formal end examination.

 What can I do next?